 - Mineral Materials Include — Perlite, Coarse Sand, Gravel, and Volcanic Rock

-After you have perfected your spoil ratio, make sure you mix everything together before adding it to your pot!
+After you have perfected your spoil ratio, make sure you mix everything before adding it to your pot!

 For example, you might get a bucket that you fill with one part potting soil, one part perlite, and one part coarse soil.
-However, after you fill your bucket, mix everything together before adding it to your pot.
+However, after you fill your bucket, mix everything before adding it to your pot.

 The Fiddle Leaf Plant Resource also shares another mix that goes like this:

 - 1 part gardening soil or premium soil

 - 2 parts bark or mulch (unprocessed or dyed)

 - 1/2 part active charcoal (horticulturist type)

 Essentially, bark chips and mulch help with water movement, which then supports drainage.
 At the same time, horticultural charcoal is an excellent antibacterial, which can help your plant stay healthy.